Skip to content

 While there are several tips on this list, don’t feel like you need to try them all immediately.
 Start with a couple and see what works for you, then add to or change your routine when you need a new way to boost your energy levels.

-Here are 15 tips to help increase your mental energy:
+Here are 15 tips for how to increase mental energy:

 1. Practice Affirmations